-When you click "Process Approved" from the Trading Dashboard, Autopilot generates an executable file for you to upload into NetX360.
+When you click "Process Approved" from the Trading Dashboard, Trading generates an executable file for you to upload into NetX360.
 Before executing your first set of trades, re-familiarize yourself with block trading by reading our article What is Block Trading?.

 Uploading the Block File to NetX360

 To place block trades, you'll need to obtain your average price account number from Pershing.
 You can do this by calling or emailing Pershing's trading support team.
-Enter your average price account number into Autopilot when generating your first trade file.
+Enter your average price account number into Trading when generating your first trade file.

 1. Login to NetX360 and click Menu > Trading > Service&Operations > Other > Choose Equity or MF upload.

 2. Click “Import Trades” found towards the top of the screen to upload your ETF/stock or mutual fund orders to their respective upload destination.

 3. Select the "Pershing Blocks" file as the file to import.

 4. Review the imported orders.